Frequently Asked Questions

 Q. How do I register for the 1:1 Laptop Program at HHS?

 a.
-Each February the technology opens an online application process to all 8th grade parents.
-The link becomes available in the Paren Portal, students that register beyond the deadline can still participate in a lease if laptops are available in the summer.
-Please contact Maegan Cox (email@example.com) in the technology office for help with registration.
+Beginning March 6, 2020 the online application will open to all 8th grade parents.
+An email will be sent when the link becomes available in the PowerSchool Parent Portal.
+Students that register beyond the deadline can still participate in a lease if laptops are available in the summer.
+Please contact Maegan Cox (firstname.lastname@example.org) in the technology office for help with registration.

 Q. How do BYOD students get access to district software?